 Personally, I love to superset Drop Throws with Bench Press to emphasize force development.

-Med Ball Situp and Throw
+Medicine Ball Situp and Throw

 Like Side Throws, this movement demands a wall that the ball can be thrown against or a partner.
 (Although I have done competition-style races where a medicine ball had to be ‘Situp and Thrown’ 100 yards as fast as possible.
-Those are fun)
+Those are fun.)

 The amount of exercises you can do with a medicine ball is limited really to your own creativity.
 It’s honestly such a versatile tool that it’s one of the first things I would make sure I had access to after a barbell, plates and a squat rack.